-First of all, it should be noted that organizers have gathered more than sixty William Turner paintings and watercolors from museums and galleries around the world.
-Furthermore, it is the first large exhibition in the United States dedicated to the artist’s achievements during his last period of life when he created several iconic works.
+First of all, it should be noted that organizers have brought together more than sixty William Turner’s paintings and watercolors from museums and galleries around the world.
+Furthermore, it is the first large exhibition in the United States, dedicated to the artist’s achievements during his last period of life when he created several iconic works.
 The show dispels the myths, interpretations, and assumptions that have grown around the Turner’s late works.
 It demonstrates the breadth of knowledge and imagination of the painter, as well as the diversity of his experimental methods, processes, and used materials.
 Visitors also have a unique opportunity to see some masterpieces that have appeared in the Mike Leigh’s film “Mr. Turner.”
 So who is this talented artist?

 William Turner was born in 1775 in London.
 In 1789, at the age of 14, he entered the Royal Academy.
 In 1802, William Turner became an academician, and five years later – a professor of perspective.
 Being a prolific artist, he created amazing oil paintings, prints, drawings, and watercolors, often with references to history, mythology, and literature.
 Turner was looking for inspiration traveling across the UK and Europe, and studying nature and works by famous artists of the Baroque and Renaissance periods.
 Even at the end of his life, he continued his travels – his last visit to the continent dates back to 1845.
 After the death of William Turner in 1851, his body was buried in the crypt of St Paul’s Cathedral in London.